REBELinBLUE/kube-guide/2-resources.md

 ## Other Resources

-Then are many other resource types which you may hear talked about, along with the *CustomResourceDefinitions* provided by many applications.
+There are many other resource types which you may hear talked about, along with the *CustomResourceDefinitions* provided by many applications.
 A few of the more common ones are briefly explained below, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/) for a full explanation.